Preventive Dentistry in Fredericksburg, VA

 Serving the Fredericksburg, VA community

 If there’s a secret to a healthy smile, it’s prevention.
-When you support your at-home oral hygiene efforts with semi-annual dental exams and cleanings at our Fredericksburg dental office, you have the foundation for a healthy smile.
+When you support your at-home oral hygiene efforts with semi-annual dental exams and cleanings at Blue Bird Dentistry, you have the foundation for a healthy smile.

 Gum Disease Treatment

 - I floss and brush well at home.
 Do I still need a dental cleaning?

 - My gums bleed when I brush.
 What’s going on?

 - How do you treat gum disease?

 - What is scaling and root planing?

 - How can I prevent gum disease?

 How can your Fredericksburg dentist help me maintain good oral health?

 Our goal at Blue Bird Dentistry is to provide you with all the information and support you need to maintain optimal health.
 An essential part of achieving that goal is providing preventive dental care that allow us to stay on top of potential oral health problems.